Integrable viscous conservation laws: Abstract

 \section{Abstract}

-We propose an extension of Dubrovin's perturbative approach to the study of normal forms for non-Hamiltonian integrable scalar conservation laws.
-The explicit computation of the first few corrections leads to the conjecture that such normal forms are parametrized by one single functional parameter, named viscous central invariant.
+We propose an extension of the Dubrovin-Zhang perturbative approach to the study of normal forms for non-Hamiltonian integrable scalar conservation laws.
+The explicit computation of the first few corrections leads to the conjecture that such normal forms are parameterized by one single functional parameter, named viscous central invariant.
 A constant valued viscous central invariant corresponds to the well-known Burgers hierarchy.
-The case of a linear viscous central invariant provides a viscous analog of the Camassa-Holm equation, that formerly appeared as a reduction of a two-component generalization of the Camassa-Holm equation.
-We write explicitly the negative and positive hierarchy associated with this equation and prove the integrability showing that they can be mapped respectively into the heat hierarchy and its negative counterpart, named Klein-Gordon hierarchy.
+The case of a linear viscous central invariant provides a viscous analog of the Camassa-Holm equation, that formerly appeared as a reduction of a two-component Hamiltonian integrable systems.
+We write explicitly the negative and positive hierarchy associated with this equation and prove the integrability showing that they can be mapped respectively into the heat hierarchy and its negative counterpart, named the Klein-Gordon hierarchy.
 A local well-posedness theorem for periodic initial data is also proven.

-Finally, we explicitly construct asymptotic solutions obtained by quasi-Miura transformations and discuss Dubrovin's Universality conjecture for the local behaviour of the solutions near the point of gradient catastrophe.
+We show how transport equations can be used to effectively construct asymptotic solutions via an extension of the quasi-Miura map that preserves the initial datum.
+The method is alternative to the method of the string equation for Hamiltonian conservation laws and naturally extends to the viscous case.
+Using these tools we derive the viscous analog of the Painlev\'e I2 equation that describes the universal behaviour of the solution at the critical point of gradient catastrophe.